Semantic-Org/Semantic-UI-React/ROADMAP.md

-Stardust is a set of themeable React components and usage documentation wrapping the delightful Semantic UI.
-Our milestones are tracked and managed using GitHub [Milestones and labels](https://guides.github.com/features/issues/#filtering), while the Roadmap presented here is intended to represent a high-level outline of what you can expect in forthcoming major releases.
+Stardust is a React component library wrapping the delightful Semantic UI.
+This Roadmap is intended to represent a high-level outline of what you can expect in forthcoming major releases.

 ## Milestones

-v1.0
+### v1.0

 - [ ] Provide licensing information
-- [x] Functional [docs website](https://technologyadvice.github.io/stardust) hosted on GitHub Pages (#129)
+- [x] Functional [docs website][2] hosted on GitHub Pages (#129)
 - [ ] Identify and target a specific version of Semantic UI for the release
 - [ ] Implement available Semantic UI `Elements`, `Collections`, `Views` and `Modules`
 - [ ] Complete usage documentation for all implemented components